 - 1 What do you do on Fridays?

+I play basketball on Fridays.

+- 2 What's your mum doing at the moment?
+My mum is working at the moment.

+- 3 Where do your uncle and aunt live?
+My uncle and aunt live in Liverpool

+- 4 Is your cousin studying at university?
-I play basketball on Fridays. - 2 My mum is working at the moment. - 3 My uncle and aunt live in Liverpool. - 4 No, my cousin isn't studying at university. - 5 My grandparents go for a walk in the mornings. - 6 My family and I usually go to the cinema at the weekend.

-7 Use the questions in 6 to interview your partner.
+No, my cousin isn't studying at university. - What do your grandparents do in the mornings?My grandparents go for a walk in the mornings. - 6 What do you and your family (usually) do at the weekend?
+My family and I usually go to the cinema at the weekend. - 7 Use the questions in 6 to interview your partner.
 When you finish, think of similar questions to ask.